kyratrades/kyratrades.github.io/docs/videos/plays.md

 FORMAT
 : VOB+smalls `1 DVD`
-: Only can play the playbill from the menu, video closes out when attempting to click on either act.
+: Can pnly play the playbill from the menu, video closes out when attempting to click on either act.
 Would trade for a functional copy!

 CAST
 : David Hyde Pierce (Vanya), Kristine Nielsen (Sonia), Sigourney Weaver (Masha), Billy Magnussen (Spike), Shalita Grant (Cassandra), Genevieve Angelson (Nina)